 Protections such as Te Mana o te Wai are sorely needed.
 Human activities are degrading waterways.
 This is risking many of the things we value, such as native wildlife and being able to swim and collect food.

-Most of our indigenous freshwater fish species are at risk of becoming threatened with extinction.
+Most of New Zealand’s indigenous freshwater fish species are at risk of becoming threatened with extinction.
 About two-thirds of freshwater native bird species are classified as at risk.
 This includes some taonga (treasured) species such as longfin eels (tuna).
 Tuna are at risk of becoming just a memory – they’re already gone in some places.

 The most pervasive contaminant of groundwater is nitrate.
 This is caused by too much synthetic nitrogen fertiliser use in agriculture.
 Increased nitrate in rivers leads to algae and cyanobacteria growth, which can kill off freshwater fish and invertebrates.